Jasper Productivity Solutions

 Prepare

-Keep your briefcase open beside your desk, ready to receive any files you need to take with you to work off-site, whether at home in evenings or on an upcoming business trip.
+Keep your briefcase open beside your desk, ready to receive any papers you need to take with you to work off-site, whether at home in evenings or on an upcoming business trip.

 Make notes

-When quitting for the day, jot a few notes about where you left off and what your next step is.
+When quitting for the day, or if you have to leave for a meeting, jot a few notes about where you left off and what your next step is.
 This will make it easier to get your momentum back quickly at the next work session.

 Completions

-Jot down tasks and reminders in your planner (be it electronic or paper) to "empty your head."
-Then, when you sit down to plan, schedule these actions into open time slots.
+Jot down tasks and reminders in your task list to empty your head.
+Then, when you sit down to plan, schedule these actions into open time slots on your calendar.
 You'll prevent many crises by planning ahead.

 Take Care of You

-Remember that an important part of time management is taking care of yourself.
-If you don't take care of your health, you'll lose far more time in the long run than you'll save in the short run by skimping on eating well or sleeping.
-Especially when you're pressured at work, schedule leisure activities (aerobics class, night out with your spouse, etc.) just like you would schedule business meetings or doctor appointments.
+If you don't take care of your health, you'll lose far more time in the long run than you'll save in the short run by skimping on eating well, exercising, or getting adequate sleep.
+Especially when you're pressured at work, schedule healthful activities (aerobics class, night out with your spouse, etc.) just like you would schedule business meetings.

-Many people return from vacation and are so overwhelmed with an overflowing in-basket and voice-mail box that before long they're stressed out like they never had a vacation.
+Many people, upon returning from vacation, are so overwhelmed with emails and phone messages that before long they're stressed out like they never had a vacation.
 You can't do everything all at once; so make a list, set priorities, and do the most important tasks first.
 Some people prefer to return home a day early from a two week trip so they can get unpacked, do the laundry, and stock the house with groceries.
+Consider if you're better off checking email occasionally while on vacation - it may be worth it if it spares you from returning home to hundreds or thousands of messages.
+But this doesn't mean you should spend half of your vacation checking email.

 About the Author: